 Fresh fruit from Thailand is often sweet and way tastier than average, so there is some potential to produce good products.
 The local "Spy" brand of wine coolers are a popular drink to balance the heat of the afternoon and the spiciness of the food.

 Siam Winery is one of the largest and most popular vineyards to visit.
-Read up on the available tours then contact a travel agent in Bangkok.
-You’ll definitely... need a guide to have access.
-Tours run for approximately fours hours and are best enjoyed during Thailand’s dry season (November to April).Continue to 9 of 9 below.
+Contact a travel agent in Bangkok, as you'll need a guide to have access.
+Tours run for approximately 4 hours and are best enjoyed during Thailand’s dry season (November to April).

-Located around four hours southwest of Bangkok, Hua Hin is one of the most popular coastal (non-island) beach choices in Thailand.
+Located around 4 hours southwest of Bangkok, Hua Hin is one of the most popular coastal (non-island) beach choices in Thailand.
 The city is home to many Western expats; the wide beach attracts local and international families.

 Over three miles of beach provide room for everyone.
 Major hotel chains and restaurants occupy the main strip with numerous spas squeezed between.
-But to Hua Hin's credit, some greenery still remain on nearby hills.
+But to Hua Hin's credit, some greenery still remains on nearby hills.

 Khao Takiab (Chopsticks Hill) occupies the southern end of the beach and provides an excellent view of the full length of Hua Hin.
 The Buddha statues on top provide ambiance for taking in gorgeous sunsets—but beware of the many cheeky monkeys that consider the hill their own.

 Golf is a popular activity in Hua Hin; the courses are among the best in Thailand and have attracted top players for decades.
 Medical tourism has surged in the area, along with a relatively new abundance of wellness centers.
-A couple of shopping malls, a night bazaar, and... numerous other markets offer plenty of shopping.
+A couple of shopping malls, a night bazaar, and numerous other markets offer plenty of shopping.